lucasquemelli/ds_ao_dev/README.md

-# webscraping_bs4
+# ds_ao_dev
-This repository contains the studies about webscraping using the library BeautifulSoup.
+This repository contains the studies about *Data Science to Development* course.